guardian-framework/framework/docs/pages/framework/business-services.md

 </table>

 ## Justification Of The Choices Made
-We believe that giving people a clear (and small) purpose and the freedom to solve it in the way they view best is the only way to get outstanding customer value and efficiency.
+We believe in giving the team a clear (and small) purpose, the freedom to solve the purpose in the way that they feel is best.
+We belive that this is the only way to get outstanding customer value and efficiency.

 ## The Other Alternatives That Were Not Chosen
 * Functional/hierarchical organization